Rizwan-Ishaq/SocialGraphPage/index.md

 - John Locke _(5)_
 - Thomas Hobbes _(5)_

 Regarding philosophers this period is dominated by Rene Descartes.
 Being the genius he was, this is not unexpected at all.
 He also has a significantly higher degree than the runner ups, of which Locke and Hobbes are pretty well-known individuals.
-Then there is Hugo Grotius
+One thing that may have settled Descartes' place in the top is his influence on both philosophy and science, as he was involved both.
+Especially math with regards to science[^xxx3].
+Then there is Hugo Grotius, who was a dutch humanist, diplomat, lawyer, theologian, jurist, poet and playwright[^xxx2].
+We had never heard of him, but he apparantly had great impact on the philosophers of his time.

 ## Peak Enlightenment: Year 1700-1800